danielquinn/pyletheia/docs/troubleshooting.rst

 FFmpeg
 ======

-With the exception of image processing, all of Aletheia's functions require a working installation of `FFmpeg`_.
+A lot of Aletheia's functions require a working installation of `FFmpeg`_.
 Thankfully, this program is Free software and is available for all major platforms out there.
-Installing it should be relatively easy, but if Aletheia is complaining about how you don't have it installed even after you're *sure* you did, note that FFmpeg must be installed and available in your system ``PATH``.
+Installing it should be relatively easy, but if Aletheia is complaining about how you don't have it installed even after you're *sure* you installed it, note that FFmpeg must be installed and available in your system ``PATH``.

 .. _FFmpeg: https://ffmpeg.org/